- Help! Slugs and snails in your Makkelijke Moestuin

 - Spray the rest of the plant with a mixture of 40% milk and 60% water.
 Do this on a sunny day.

-In that case, prune all the affected parts of the plant as much as possible - especially the leaves - and remove them from your garden.
+In that case, prune away as many affected parts as possible, especially the leaves, and remove them from your garden boxes.

 Problems